 Here’s some good news: you can!

 For the present: Indulge yourself.
-Amidst all the chaos and anxiety, we have the rare luxury right now of time.
-So take some, to really think about what you would love to do.
+Take some time to really think about what you would love to do.

 Whatever that hobby might be, work out how you can learn more about it.
 Maybe you can find an online course — there are many available.
 Perhaps you have books that have lain unopened for years.
 Dig them out, dust them off.
 Find videos.
 Discover authoritative websites.